Skip to content

 Assigning aliases to images

-An alias name is assigned during image specification in the image-list annotation, for example the following would assign the alias myalias to the image some/image:
+For example, the following would assign the alias myalias to the image some/image:

 Update strategies